Susanna and the Elders (Artemisia Gentileschi, Brno)

 Susanna and the Elders is one of several paintings on this theme executed by the Italian baroque artist Artemisia Gentileschi.
-This version, painted in 1649, hangs in the Moravská galerie, Brno, Czech Republic.
-It is signed with Gentileschi's signature, and the date, on the balustrade on the right.
+This version, painted in 1649, hangs in the Moravian Gallery in Brno, Czech Republic.
+It is signed with Gentileschi's signature and the date on the balustrade on the right.

 Description

-The painting tells the story of Susanna from the Book of Daniel; after having a bath in her garden, Susanna is blackmailed by two older men who threaten her with claims of promiscuity unless she has sex with them.
+The painting tells the story of Susanna from the Book of Daniel.
+After having taken a bath in her garden, Susanna is blackmailed by two older men who threaten her with claims of promiscuity unless she has sex with them.

 Unlike her earlier versions of the painting, Gentileschi here follows "a far more traditional interpretation", with Susanna looking heavenward as if to ask for divine assistance in fighting off the elders.
-The landscape is however more elaborated than most of Artemisia's works.
+The landscape is however more elaborated than in most of Artemisia's works.

 Significant damage and overpainting were addressed during a restoration in 1953–54, which also determined that the canvas had been cut down on all sides.